CAR DOOR BIKE ACCIDENTS

 Cyclists who are not riding as fast as motor vehicle traffic generally must ride as far to the right side of the road as possible, with the exception of one-way streets which allow cyclists to ride to the far left.
 If a bike lane is provided, cyclists are required by law use it.
 While these laws are meant to protect cyclists, riding close to parked cars exposes bicycle riders to the possibility of dooring accidents.

-California Vehicle Code 22517 prohibits drivers from opening a car door unless it is reasonably safe to do so and does not interfere with the movement of traffic, dooring accidents are usually clearly the fault of the driver.
+State laws prohibits drivers from opening a car door unless it is reasonably safe to do so and does not interfere with the movement of traffic.
+Dooring accidents are usually the fault of the driver.
 Some jurisdictions even consider it a traffic violation to leave a vehicle door open if it unnecessarily blocks a travel lane.
 Despite this, there are still certain defenses that drivers may use to attempt to place blame for a dooring accident on a cyclist.

 Drivers may be able to argue that a dooring accident was at least partially the fault of a cyclist if: